-MINIMUM ADMISSION REQUIREMENTS
+MINIMUM ADMISSION REQUIREMENTS: NATIONAL DIPLOMA

-In addition to the relevant General Rules pertaining to Registration (e.g. Rules G3, G4, G5, G6, G7, G8, G9 & G10); persons must, as a minimum, have obtained the following Senior Certificate, or equivalent, subject results: Maths & Science (E) on Higher Grade, or (C) on Standard Grade and a pass in English.
+For the current National Diploma In addition to the relevant General Rules pertaining to Registration (e.g. Rules G3, G4, G5, G6, G7, G8, G9 & G10); persons must, as a minimum, have obtained the following Senior Certificate, or equivalent, subject results:

+Maths & Science (E) on Higher Grade, or (C) on Standard Grade and a pass in English.
 In addition a learner must obtain a minimum of a total score of 35 when using the following scoring system for Senior Certificate subject results in order to be accepted into the programme.